From code to deploy in 30 minutes 🚀

 image_tags: $

-The ECR repository allows GitHub Actions from Politiken’s organization to upload images here: arn:aws:ecr:eu-west-1:354918371398:repository/pol/*
+The ECR repository allows GitHub Actions from your organization to upload images to a namespaced registry.
+For instance, Actions from Politiken’s organization is allowed to push images to: arn:aws:ecr:eu-west-1:354918371398:repository/pol/*.

 Automatic deployment